Business growth through collaboration

 Successful collaboration relies on trust as much as the viability of the project itself.
 Ensuring that members work honestly and openly is a priority.
 The simplest way to achieve this is through effective communication between members.
 For example, you may want to:

 - identify clear roles for individuals in project change or snags

 Each member of the network should follow agreed procedures and protocols.
 You should communicate these clearly to all members.

-A fair gain sharing mechanism should be in place to ensure long-term success of the collaboration.
-Correct legal documents can help you support this aim and formalise the rules of engagement.
-See legal documents for business collaboration.
+A fair gain sharing mechanism should be in place to ensure the long-term success of the collaboration.
+Correct legal documents for business collaboration can help you support this aim and formalise the rules of engagement.